 Worldview Education Fair is dedicated to helping institutions recruit prospective international students from Tunisia.
 This fair is open to all institutions worldwide, helping you meet and recruit a wide pool of quality potential students.

 Many fairs and exhibitions focus only on recruiters from a specific country, thereby attracting a limited pool of students with predetermined interests in those specific study destinations.
 The Worldview Education Fair brings institutions from all around the world to one place; giving students more opportunities and options, thereby attracting a larger, more diverse pool of students.
 For recruiters, this exhibition provides an opportunity to improve their reach and brand awareness; marketing to a larger number of students and alongside some well-known institutions.

-The Worldview Education Fair 2018 will take place at the Golden Tulip, Tunisia. in Tunis, Tunisia and is a one day event open to all institutions worldwide, drawing a larger pool of students by giving them several options to fit their price, location and course requirements.
+The Worldview Education Fair 2018 will take place at the Hotel Africa in Tunis, Tunisia and is a one day event open to all institutions worldwide, drawing a larger pool of students by giving them several options to fit their price, location and course requirements.
 Students are encouraged to come with all the necessary documentation in order to allow them to make immediate applications to institutions.

 |Event & Location||Day & Date||Early Bird Rate (14 August 2018)||Standard Rate|

 It may be but a slim wedge of North Africa’s vast horizontal expanse, but Tunisia has enough history and diverse natural beauty to pack a country many times its size.
 With a balmy, sand-fringed Mediterranean coast, scented with jasmine and sea breezes, and where the fish on your plate is always fresh, Tunisia is prime territory for a straightforward sun-sand-and-sea holiday.
 But beyond the beaches, it’s a thrilling, underrated destination where distinct cultures and incredible extremes of landscape – forested coastlines along the coast, Saharan sand seas in the south.